jaycordaro/half-band-filter/README.md

 # half-band-filter
-An implementation of a half-band filter, from MATLAB to fixed point in SystemVerilog.
+An implementation of a half-band FIR filter, from MATLAB to fixed point in SystemVerilog.
 It annoyed me there was not much fixed point FIR filter code, showing how to take a Matlab model and generate RTL.

 ## Contents